 If you haven’t disabled the onboarding tips, you will see the detailed instructions in the application.

 Click on the blue circle and move it to set up the orientation.
 On the preview, you see the angle changing.
 The tramlines’ orientation ranges from -90 to 90 degrees.
 Once set up, click the Next button.

 You can always change tramlines orientation in the field settings.
 Click on the settings icon next to the field name, and go to Edit tramlines.

 While creating a Seeding, Fertilisation, or Crop protection map

-Regardless of the tramlines orientation you have established for a given field at the beginning, you can change or hide them while creating a specific map for that area.
+Regardless of the tramlines orientation you have established for a given field during the creation process, you can change or hide them while creating a specific application map for that area.

 After you choose the map type, Step 1 allows you to apply changes.
 Once you set up a new orientation, proceed with filling in other details.

 Tip: While setting up the tramlines, you can change the map display to see the details of the land.
 Click on the Options button at the bottom right corner, choose Satelite Map type, and Boundaries only Map details.